Skip to main content

 Pandemic Laboratory Preparedness (PLP) program

-Progress to date
+Progress to date (previous calls)

 In December 2020, the Swedish government comissioned SciLifeLab to build capacity for future pandemics.
-The assignment broadly involved supporting research related to infectious diseases (e.g. in diagnostics, analysis of infection, immunity, and the development of resistance to therapies in pathogens), and building competence and developing technologies related to pandemic research (e.g. in sequencing, genetic analysis, immunology, and big data).
-The services, tools, and resources (termed ‘capabilities’) established through the PLP program are intended to assist and complement those established elsewhere in society (e.g. authorities, municipalities and regions) to tackle future pandemics.
-As such, the PLP program will work in close consultation with governmental agencies, e.g. Swedish Public Health Agency (FoHM).
+The assignment broadly involved supporting research related to infectious diseases (e.g. in diagnostics, analysis of infection, immunity, and the development of resistance to therapies in pathogens), and developing competence and technologies related to pandemic research (e.g. in sequencing, genetic analysis, immunology, and big data).
+The capabilities established through the PLP program are intended to assist and complement those established elsewhere in society (e.g. government authorities, municipalities, and regions) to tackle future pandemics.
+As such, the PLP program works in close consultation with government agencies, e.g. Swedish Public Health Agency (FoHM).

-In February 2021, the PLP program sent out a national open call for letters of intent to develop capabilities (i.e. tools/resources/services) that could be used to detect and monitor COVID-19, and/or to help combat future pandemics.
+In February 2021, the PLP program sent out a national open call for letters of intent to develop capabilities that could be used to detect and monitor COVID-19, and/or to help combat future pandemics.

 Pillars of the PLP program